Kloosaa/Maraton_data/README.md

 ## Dataset

-The dataset used in this project is named `TWO_CENTURIES_OF_UM_RACES.csv`.
+The dataset used in this project is named `newmaraton.csv`.
 It contains information about ultra marathon races, including:
 - Year of the event
 - Event name
 - Event distance/length